BTS Part 1 — Seven Strangers, One Stage: The Origin Story

 Before BTS, Big Hit Entertainment was not a big deal.

 In 2010, K-pop was ruled by three giants: SM, YG, and JYP Entertainment.
 Everyone called them “the Big Three.”
-Big Hit was nowhere near that list — just a small company with modest success and almost nothing else.
+Big Hit was nowhere near that list in scale or resources — though Bang Si-hyuk himself was a known quantity, having produced 8Eight and the duo Homme before turning his full attention to a new project.

 🎤 How Each Member Was Found